Tagging managed nodes

 The topics in this section describe how to work with tags on managed nodes.

 A managed node is any machine configured for AWS Systems Manager.
-This includes Amazon Elastic Compute Cloud (Amazon EC2) instances, edge devices, and on-premises servers or virtual machines (VMs) in a hybrid environment that are configured for Systems Manager.
+This includes Amazon Elastic Compute Cloud (Amazon EC2) instances and non-EC2 machines in a hybrid and multicloud environment that are configured for Systems Manager.

 The instructions in this topic are applicable to any machine that is managed using Systems Manager.